Lane Kenworthy, The Good Society

 HOW TOLERANT ARE AMERICANS?

 The conventional strategy for measuring tolerance is via responses to public opinion survey questions such as the following.
-This is the type of data I’ll mainly rely on here.

 - “There are always some people whose ideas are considered bad or dangerous by other people.
 If such a person wanted to make a speech in your city or town or community, should he be allowed to speak, or not?”
 (General Social Survey)